-Naturally, the kit includes a very well illustrated (77 photos and diagrams), large print, spiral bound (lays FLAT!), 42-page instruction manual that helps guide you through every step of the construction.
+Naturally, the kit includes a very well illustrated (77 photos and diagrams in S), large print, spiral bound (lays FLAT!), 42-page (46-pages in HO!) instruction manual that helps guide you through every step of the construction.
 It includes a section on helpful tools plus detailed recommendations on what products to use and how to apply the various finishes.
 (An easy method is included that results in "chip free" metal siding and roofing!)
 Many assembly tips are included that may even improve your overall kit-building skills.
 And, yes, we also include one of our glue syringes to help assure a neat appearing final model.

 Click the text

-below to purchase the S-scale JJ HARRIS WAREHOUSE kit (NOW SHIPPING)
+below to purchase the JJ HARRIS WAREHOUSE kit: